Socially distanced games: ideas!

 - Parallel board games: Both families will need to have their own set of the same game.
 You can replicate the play on each board or play something like ‘Articulate’ or ‘Pictionary’ as a whole group but with each team using their own equipment.
 I am told that Twister works really well this way!

-Got a great idea that isn’t on this list?
-Please do share it in a comment below.
-If you want even more ideas, you might find these other posts useful too:
+Got some great socially distanced games ideas that aren’t on this list?
+Please do share in a comment below.

 ©Anita Cleare 2020